gaultier/gitlab-clone-all/README.md

 ## Usage

 *The api token is optional.
-Without it, only publicly accesible repositories can be cloned.*
+Without it, only publicly accessible repositories can be cloned.*

 ```sh
 # Requires libgit2 & openssl e.g. `brew install openssl libgit2`